 Chemicals and solvents found in paint products can emit toxic fumes known as volatile organic compounds (VOCs).
 Carbon-containing substances create noxious fumes during the painting process.
 These compounds have long been added to oil-based paints to improve their hardness and increase drying time.
 Many acrylic and latex paints also contain VOCs to a lesser degree, although the trend is toward reducing or eliminating the compounds to offer a healthier painting experience.

-These malodorous fumes can cause headaches and nausea if inhaled and, while less likely to bother you when painting outdoors, you may still wish to choose a paint labeled as “Low-VOC” or “Zero-VOC.”
+These malodorous fumes can cause headaches and nausea if inhaled.
+While these fumes are less likely to bother users when they’re painting outdoors, they may still wish to choose a paint labeled as “Low-VOC” or “Zero-VOC.”
 Of the two types of exterior paints—oil and latex—oil paint is higher in VOCs.
-The amount of allowable VOCs varies by state, but in general, a “low VOC” label indicates the paint contains fewer than 50 grams of VOCs per liter.
-For those seeking minimal fumes, look for No-VOC or Zero-VOC paint, which contains fewer than 5 grams of VOCs per liter.
+The amount of allowable VOCs varies by state, but in general, a “Low-VOC” label indicates the paint contains fewer than 50 grams of VOCs per liter.
+Those seeking minimal fumes will want to look for no-VOC or zero-VOC paint, which contains fewer than 5 grams of VOCs per liter.

 Different paints have different dry times, and waiting until the first coat is dry before applying a second coat is key to achieving a quality finish.
 Most latex paints dry to the touch within a couple of hours, and a second coat can be applied in 4 to 6 hours.
 Oil paint, however, dries to the touch in 6 to 8 hours and may require up to 24 hours before a second coat can be applied.
 Dry times are usually listed on the paint can.